DEALTALK-Bankers woo Maybank with deal ideas after CIMB threatens crown

 It might also pursue overseas targets such as Thailand's TMB Pcl - a bank that sources say it has expressed interest in before.
 Bankers declined to be identified as discussions with Maybank were private.

 Asked about possible acquisitions, a Maybank spokeswoman declined to comment.
-Public Bank, Alliance, Bank Islam and TMB declined to comment.
+Public Bank, Bank Islam and TMB declined to comment.
+A spokeswoman for Alliance was not available for comment.

 RHB COUNTERBID UNLIKELY